Mental Health Session Info

 Session 1.
 In this session, you will meet with your clinician and build on the information you provided in your phone intake.
 You will then work with them to clarify your immediate concerns and to begin to develop a plan of action for addressing them.
 In this session, you will complete paperwork and a consent form for treatment.

-Sessions 2-5.
+Sessions 2 – Final Session.
 In the second session, you and your clinician will develop a plan to improve your emotional well-being and level of functioning.
 Together, your progress will be supported along with any changes you agree to make to help with your specific situation.
 This is important because MHS are limited to short-term therapy sessions on specific problems.

-Session 6.
+FInal Session.
 In this final session, you will review your progress with your clinician and reinforce the gains you have made in short term therapy.
-Your clinician may provide follow up activities or referrals to maintain your progress.
+Your clinician may provide follow-up activities or referrals to maintain your progress.
 In some situations, the problem presented may require more specialized or extended services than can be provided by the College.
 If this is your situation, you will be given assistance in locating the appropriate community resource.

 Cancellations.
 Making a commitment to take care of yourself is hard work and has the greatest chance of success when you keep your appointments.
 As a courtesy, you will receive an email reminder or text 24 hours ahead of your scheduled time.
 If you are unable to keep your appointment, please contact us with 24 hours’ notice and we will be happy to reschedule you for the next available time.
 Same day cancellations are considered “No Shows.”
 The phone number to call is (562) 938-3987.